Imtiazkarimik23/ATFuzzer/README.md

 - t  Test execution (does not require any connected device)

-The test executionexecutes the AT command grammars fuzzer with fake evaluation pa-rameters and without submitting any command to a device.
+The test execution executes the AT command grammars fuzzer with fake evaluation pa-rameters and without submitting any command to a device.
 This option is only for testingpurpose, so do not use it to fuzz an actual smartphone.